AleMorales9011/ForgeWare/src/04-Containerization.md

 # Pulling an Apache Container

-Apache also referred to as `Apache HTTP Server`, is a free and open-source software that powers a large chunk of websites.
+Apache, also called `Apache HTTP Server`, is free and open-source software that powers many websites.
 When you type a web address into your browser, Apache receives the request and fetches the relevant files (like HTML, CSS, and images) that make up the webpage.

 It then sends this information back to your browser, which interprets it and displays the webpage.